 For Milwaukee Public Museum, Mr. Haydock was hired to lead educational services and was promoted to oversee all education and public programs including tours, camps, and professional development.
 While there he revamped school services to be standards-based and launched the Passport to Distance Learning.
 He co-authored several articles on distance learning.

 At the start of his career, Peter taught science for two schools in Wisconsin and was a technology specialist where he wrote and implemented a long-range technology plan and K–12 scope and sequence for educational technology.
 He has also served as an adjunct lecturer and Action Research Adviser at Cardinal Stritch University.

-He has been working with UNO for the past three years and sees it as an opportunity to integrate technology and engineering in the STEAM classroom.
+He has been working with the Arduino Uno for the past six years and the ESP microcontrollers for the past two years and sees each as an opportunity to integrate technology and engineering in the STEAM classroom.